vorth/j4ts/README.md

 ## HOW TO BUILD

-Currently J4TS is in a very early stage of development and will be improved soon.
+Currently J4TS is in a very early stage of development and there is no well-documented build process.

 ## LICENSE